jfberry/CanterburyPokemon/docs/custom-notifications.md

 Professor Poracle will talk to you by sending you direct messages in discord.
 You can call him to start a conversation by connecting to the Canterbury Pokemon Discord Server, going into the `#mapping-discussion` channel and calling for poracle with the command `!poracle`

+# Web interface

+Once you have called the professor in Discord you can make changes to your notifications either by using commands - or the new web interface - [here](https://poracle.canterburypokemon.com)

 # Simple commands